King Cobra Facts – Everything You Ever Wanted to Know About KING COBRAs

 The nest is usually built on a hillside at around 45° angle.
-The steeper the hill the better in very wet environments like the Western Gats in India.
-Here in Southern Thailand we don’t get that much rain, so the nests might not be built on such an extreme slope.
+The steeper the hill the better in very wet environments like the Western Ghats in India.
+Here in Southern Thailand, we don’t get that much rain, so the nests might not be built on such an extreme slope.

 The nest will often be built under strong cover of bamboo or other trees which can block the rain from falling directly on the nest.
 The nest will also often be built among standing bamboo or other small trees – as it strengthens the nest in case of flowing water which would otherwise wash the nest away.

 Once the eggs are laid, the female covers them with another approximately half a meter of leaves.
 The leaves of the nest are packed tight, using her weight and movement.

 The female stays with the eggs at the nest until they are ready to hatch, approximately 60 to 113 days later – depending primarily on temperature.
 Cooler temperatures mean longer incubation.